⓿ Zero Archives

 A Coffee Cup

-The timing for this article couldn’t be better: The inventor of one of the most compelling solutions for drinking coffee in space has just returned to Earth for the last time.
-To me—a designer—this is how I knew him.
-But Donald R. Pettit’s legacy extends far beyond that.
-With over 590 days in space and 13 hours of spacewalks, he’s experimented with metal 3D printing in orbit, studied plant growth under varying water conditions, and investigated fire behavior in microgravity.I discovered his capillary cup surprisingly late.
-In 2021, while writing my master’s thesis on The Translation of Objects from Earth to Space, I needed a simple, everyday activity to anchor my core question: Why is industrial design valuable for the commercialization of space travel?
+The timing for this article couldn’t be better, given the inventor of one of the most compelling inventions for a cup of coffee in space has just returned to Earth for the last time.
+This is what I got to know him for.
+But of course, Donald R. Pettit has done much more than that.
+With more than 590 days in space and over 13 spacewalk hours, he explored metal 3D printing methods in-orbit, plant growth under varying water conditions, and investigated fire behaviour in microgravity.

 Figure 1 - Astronauts showing how yesterday’s coffee becomes today’s coffee.
 In the ISS urine is purified into clean water for the consumption of the astronauts on board.